 The Group Board Risk Committee has responsibility over the QCB risk management requirements and other related regulatory requirements.
 The committee is composed of three Board members and one Board member is selected by the Board of Directors as Chairman.
 The Group Chief Executive Officer attends all meetings of the Group Board Risk Committee, without voting powers.
-The committee held six meetings and two meetings during 2018 and 2019 (until the date of this Prospectus), respectively.
+The committee held five meetings during 2021 and

+2022, respectively.
 See "Risk Management and Compliance-Board of Directors-Board Committees" for further details regarding the Group Board Risk Committee.